tabatkins/kdlpy/README.md

 	into whatever types you'd like.

-	Whenever a node or value is encountered with the given tag, your converter will be called with the fully-constructured kdlpy object, and whatever you return will be inserted into the document instead.
+	Whenever a node or value is encountered with the given tag, your converter will be called with two arguments: the fully-constructed kdl-py object,
+	and a `ParseFragment` object giving you access to the precise characters parsed from the document.
+	Whatever you return will be inserted into the document instead.

-	Note that this does not specialize on type;
+	(Note that this does *not* specialize on value type;
+	a converter set to handle, say, a "base6" tag, intending it to be used on numbers like `(base6)123450`, will get called for `(base6)node foo="bar"` too.
-	if you intend to only handle specific types of values, just check the value's type and return it unchanged if you don't intend to handle it.
+	If you intend to only handle specific types of values, make sure to check the value's type and return it unchanged if you don't intend to handle it.)

 	You can produce KDL values
 	(such as parsing `(hex)"0x12.e5"` into a `kdl.Decimal`, since KDL doesn't support fractional hex values), or into any other type.
-	Note that non-kdlpy types are automatically handled by the printer if they have a `.to_kdl()` method.
+	Note that non-kdl-py types are automatically handled by the printer if they have a `.to_kdl()` method.

+### ParseFragment

+	`kdl.ParseFragment` is passed to your custom converters, specified in `kdl.ParseConfig.tags`,
+	giving you direct access to the input characters before any additional processing was done on them.
+	This is useful, for example,
+	to handle numeric types
+	that might have lost precision in the normal parse.

+	It exposes a `.fragment` property,
+	containing the raw text of the value
+	(after the tag, if any).

+	It also exposes a `.error(str)` method,
+	which takes a custom error message
+	and returns a `kdl.ParseError`
+	with the `ParseFragment`'s location already built in.
+	This should be called if your conversion fails for any reason.

 ## Customizing Printing

-Like parsing, printing a kdlpy `Document` back to a KDL string can be controlled by a `kdl.PrintConfig` object, which can be provided in three ways.
+Like parsing, printing a kdl-py `Document` back to a KDL string can be controlled by a `kdl.PrintConfig` object, which can be provided in three ways.
 In order of importance: